Can You Get Disability If You've Used Alcohol Or Drugs?

-The SSA will ask the question, "If the applicant quits drinking or using drugs, will the applicant's medical condition improve?"
+The SSA will ask the question, "If the claimant quits drinking or using drugs, will the claimant's medical condition improve?"
 To use an example, if a claimant has seizures, and the records indicate substance abuse, a claims examiner or judge (depending on the level the claim is at) will question what role is played by the claimant's use of substances.
-If an SSA medical consultant was of the opinion that a claimant's seizure condition would medically improve if the substance use or abuse came to an end, then the substance use or abuse would be labeled as material to the seizure condition.
+If the SSA thinks that a claimant's seizure condition would medically improve if the substance use or abuse came to an end, then the substance use or abuse would be labeled as material to the seizure condition.
 As a result, the claimant could not be awarded benefits on the basis of seizure disorder.
 If, however, the conclusion was made that the claimant's frequency of seizures would continue regardless of whether or not the alcohol or drug use was discontinued, such use would be considered immaterial---in other words, irrelevant.

 What If the DAA Caused the Impairment?